 - Section 1.
-Chapter 433A of NRS is hereby amended by adding thereto the provisions set forth as sections 2, 3 and 4 of this act. - Sec.
+Chapter 433A of NRS is hereby amended by adding thereto the provisions set forth as sections $2\frac{1}{1}$ , 3 and 1 to 4, inclusive, of this act. - Sec.
 2. "Program of community-based or outpatient services" means care, treatment and training provided to persons with mental illness, including, without limitation: - 1.
 A program or service for the treatment of abuse of alcohol; - 2.
 A program or service for the treatment of abuse of drugs; - 3.
-A program of general education or vocational training;

-- 1 4.
-A program or service that assists in the dispensing or 2 monitoring of medication; - 5.
+A program of general education or vocational training; - 4.
+A program or service that assists in the dispensing or monitoring of medication; - 5.
 A program or service that provides counseling or therapy; - 6.
 A service which provides screening tests to detect the presence of alcohol or drugs; - 7.
-A program of supervised living; or

-8. Any combination of programs and services for persons with mental illness.

-The term does not include care, treatment and training provided to residents of a mental health facility.
+A program of supervised living; or - 8.
+Any combination of programs and services for persons with mental illness. - → The term does not include care, treatment and training provided to residents of a mental health facility.

 - Sec.
 3. If a court determines pursuant to NRS 433A.310 that a person should be involuntarily admitted to a program of community-based or outpatient services, the court shall promptly cause two or more persons professionally qualified in the field of psychiatric mental health, which may include the person who filed the petition for involuntary court-ordered admission pursuant to NRS 433A.200 if he or she is so qualified, in consultation with the person to be involuntarily admitted, to develop and submit to the court a written plan prescribing a course of treatment and enumerating the program of community-based or outpatient services for the person.
 The plan must include, without limitation: - 1.
 A description of the types of services in which the person will participate; - 2.
 The medications, if any, which the person must take and the manner in which those medications will be administered; - 3.
 The name of the person professionally qualified in the field of psychiatric mental health who is responsible for providing or coordinating the program of community-based or outpatient services; and - 4.
 Any other requirements which the court deems necessary. - Sec.
-4. 1.
-Except as otherwise provided in subsection 3, any person involuntarily admitted to a program of community-based or outpatient services may be conditionally released from the program when, in the judgment of the professional responsible for providing or coordinating the program of community-based or outpatient services, the conditional release is in the best interest of the person and will not be detrimental to the public welfare.
-The professional responsible for providing or coordinating the program of community-based or outpatient services shall prescribe the period for which the conditional release is effective.
-The period must not extend beyond the last day of the court-ordered period of admission to a program of community-based or outpatient services pursuant to NRS 433A.310. - 2.
-When a person is conditionally released pursuant to subsection 1, the State of Nevada, the agents and employees of the
+3.5.
+1. When a person who is involuntarily admitted to a program of community-based or outpatient services fails to participate in the program or otherwise fails to carry out the plan of treatment developed pursuant to section 3 of this act, despite efforts by the professional responsible for providing or coordinating the program of community-based or outpatient services for the person to solicit the person's compliance, the professional may petition the court to issue an order requiring a peace officer to take into custody and deliver the person to the appropriate location for an evaluation by an evaluation team from the Division pursuant to NRS 433A.240.
+The petition must be accompanied by: